hannaliebl/hannaliebl.com/content/work/nwsl-data.md

   </div>
 </div>

+_Note:_ I let the domain expire, so this project lives on [Github](https://github.com/hannaliebl/nwsl-data) only.

-I'm a big women's soccer fan, and I saw an opportunity to improve upon the basic tabular data the National Women's Soccer League made available on its [stats page](www.nwslsoccer.com/Stats/index_E.html) by making a site displaying those statistics as interactive graphs.
+I'm a big women's soccer fan, and I saw an opportunity to improve upon the basic tabular data the National Women's Soccer League made available on its [stats page](//www.nwslsoccer.com/Stats/index_E.html) by making a site displaying those statistics as interactive graphs.
 I used AngularJS, a powerful front-end JavaScript framework, in conjunction with D3, the premier JavaScript data-binding and visualization library.

 <div class="text-center inline-image-container">
   <img src="/img/work/nwsl-data-3.png" alt="Goals scored, filtered down by team, in this case, Portland" class="img-responsive img-center"></img>